 I personally owe Walter so much for his kindness and encouragement over the years, and only wish that I had embarrassed him more by telling him so – I hope he knows how I feel.

 Unfortunately, there is not a lot of information on Walter, either in print or on the internet.
 We know that he joined Garscube Harriers in the 1930’s and was a keen runner although not a speedy one.
 He never made the scoring six in the National Cross-Country Championship or the Edinburgh to Glasgow team but he was always there for the inter-club events.
 David Fairweather points out that Walter ran in the Ben Nevis race in 1970 finishing in a time of2:21:52.
-He ran mainly in road races but we know that he won the Scottish Over 50’s championship in 1973 (7 seconds in front of Gordon Porteous) having finished third the year before.
+He ran mainly in road races but we know that he won the Scottish Over 50’s cross country championship in 1973 (7 seconds in front of Gordon Porteous) having finished third the year before.
+He was third again in 1974.
 Then in 1979 he won the M60 bronze behind his friend Emmet Farrell and James Youngson of Aberdeen.